The Best Hidden Beaches in Sydney to Take a Secluded Dip in

-Sneak away to Sydney's hidden beach spots, loved for their secluded locations and picturesque views.
+Sneak away to Sydney's hidden beaches, loved for their secluded locations and picturesque views.

 Sydney is smack-bang on the coast, and home to some of the most beautiful beaches in the world.
 Sure, we’re biased, but it’s a fact.
 But where do you go to avoid the crowds on a hot summer’s day?

-Grab your swimmers and sneak away to one of these secret Sydney beaches…
+Grab your swimmers and sneak away to one of these hidden Sydney beaches…

 Chinamans Beach, Mosman

 Located a kilometre away from the bustling Balmoral Beach, Chinamans Beach is a beautiful 250m stretch of sand that’s the definition of ‘secluded.’
 Once you’re there, you won’t want to leave, so bring snacks, sunscreen and drinks to last the day.
 The unpatrolled beach is known for its flat water, making it perfect for water sports, while the playground keeps kids entertained between swims.